Burst Tomato Corn Polenta is a flavorful dish made with fresh corn. It has a nice sweetness and a smooth creamy texture although no cream is added.

 - ½ teaspoon kosher salt, or to taste

-- ¼ teaspoon black pepper, or to taste
+- ¼ teaspoon black pepper, or to taste.

 - BURST TOMATOES:

-- 1 tablespoon olive oil
+- 1 tablespoon extra virgin olive oil

-- 2 cups cherry or grape tomatoes
+- 2 cups grape or ripe sweet cherry tomatoes

 - 2 cloves garlic, minced